Arc of Infinity: Broadcast and reception

 Part One was broadcast on a Monday due to New Year's schedules, in contrast to the rest of this season's episodes, which were all transmitted on consecutive Tuesday and Wednesday evenings.
 Radio Times printed complaints about the schedule.
 The around 7 million viewers rating was about two million lower than the previous year's series.
-The serial was sold abroad in New Zealand, the United States, Canada, Holland, and the United Arab Emerates.
+The serial was sold abroad in New Zealand, the United States, Canada, Holland, and the United Arab Emirates.

 In The Television Companion (1998), David J. Howe and Stephen James Walker described Arc of Infinity as "a prime example of a story with very high production values but, ultimately, not much else in its favour."
 They noted that the build-up to Omega would "fall very flat" for more casual viewers not familiar with the character, but they praised Nyssa's character.
 Paul Cornell, Martin Day, and Keith Topping in The Discontinuity Guide (1995) was more positive, writing, "If you can put to one side the premise, and the sub-horror film scenario of two young men staying overnight in a crypt, then there's more than a little fun to be had here."
 They praised Davison's performance as Omega in Episode Four, though felt Gallifrey was "drab."
 In 2012, Patrick Mulkern of Radio Times gave the serial one out of five stars, describing it as "Eyes-rolling-back-in-your-skull, tongue-lolling-out-of-your-mouth dull.
 And over-complicated."
 He criticised the coincidental reintroduction of Tegan and the direction, but praised the Time Lord actors.
 IGN's Arnold T. Blumberg was more positive, writing, that it "never quite succeeds at being the splashy anniversary opener that it wants to be, although it's pretty good over all."
 For DVD Talk, Stuart Galbraith IV rated the content of the story two and a half out of five stars, describing it as "an entertaining but deeply flawed story."
 He noted that handling the Amsterdam locale, Tegan's return, and Omega's return made the story "disjointed" with a lot of running around.
 Reviewing the season as a whole, Starbursts Paul Mount described Arc of Infinity as "a dreary four-parter that involves too much creaky melodrama on the Doctor’s home planet Gallifrey (and some runaround location footage shot in Amsterdam for no other reason than just because) and a ludicrous chicken-headed alien called the Ergon."